-This is not meant to be a depressing section of the book.
+This is not meant to be a depressing post.
 On the contrary, it’s a realistic look at what happens to people and what you can do to overcome the problem if it affects you.

 Many people thinking about changing careers naturally feel a sense of fear.
 No, you are not alone.
 If you’ve had the same job for many years making a change can be very stressful.
 Making a big career change which may involve undertaking study can mean an even greater level and degree of fear.
 Again this is not uncommon.
 Fear of the unknown is natural.

 One of the biggest fears we usually face is the fear of failure.
 When you start taking steps towards changing your career, some of your friends and family members may discourage you.
 With the best, but misguided, intentions they may reinforce the fear you are already feeling.
 Probably they are trying to protect you in case you don’t get the job you want.
 Alternatively, they think you may get a job and find that you do not have the competence and the confidence to perform well.
 Don’t let their concerns get you down.
 Make up your own mind, and be aware that change will only happen if you are prepared to step forward and take a few chances.